-Delegates to the Congress may represent other affiliated unions, provided they have submitted a proxy in writing to the General Secretary prior to the Congress being convened.
+Delegates to the Congress may represent other affiliated unions, provided they have submitted a proxy in writing to the General Secretary prior to the Congress.

 In forming their delegations, affiliates shall consider the appropriate gender and sectoral balance.
-At least thirty percent of the delegates shall be women.
-All affiliates should strive towards a minimum of 40% women representation in their delegations.
+At least fortypercent of the delegates shall be women.

-Where there are only two delegates, one of them should be a woman.
+Where there are only two delegates, one of them shall be a woman.

-The President, Vice-Presidents, General Secretary, Assistant General Secretaries and the Chairpersons of the sections and regional organizations shall have the right to speak at the Congress but not to vote, unless they are, at the same time, delegates representing affiliated organizations.
+The President, Vice-Presidents, General Secretary, Assistant General Secretaries and the Chairpersons of the sectors shall have the right to speak at the Congress, but not to vote, unless they are, at the same time, delegates representing affiliated organizations.

 Article 12 - Invitations, Agenda, Standing Orders, Motions and Resolutions

-The General Secretary shall convene the Congress and shall notify all affiliates by mail, fax or e-mail of the time and location where the Congress will take place at least six months before the opening date.
+The General Secretary shall notify all affiliates by e-mail of the time and location of the Congress at least six months before the opening date.
 The Congress determines its own standing orders.